The duty cycle of a linear actuator affects performance, lifespan, and reliability in real-world applications.

 What factors can affect duty cycle?

-Some key factors to consider that can affect the duty cycle of your device are.
+Some key factors that affect the duty cycle of an actuator include:

 What happens if a device is run past its duty cycle?